Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 Are you considering babysitting for the first time?
-If so, you’re probably wondering what the job is like and what duties you’ll need to do.
+If so, you’re probably wondering what the job is like and what duties you’ll have.

 In this article, I’ll cover the most common responsibilities that parents expect of their babysitters and how your duties may change depending on the job requirements.

 You’ll quickly learn that every babysitting job is slightly different.
-The work you do will depend on the age and number of children under your care, the time of day and week, the specific needs of each child, and the duties the family has entrusted to you.
+The work you do will depend on the age and number of children under your care, the time of day and week, the specific needs of each child, how long the parents will be out, and the duties the family has entrusted to you.
 Child safety and fun activities are always part of the job!

 Let’s run through the 23 duties in detail.

 We probably have a few you’ve never thought of before.

 This is the most important responsibility, and it’s always required.
 That’s why it’s number one!

 Make sure children are safe at home and while ‘out and about.’
 It’s vital.
 Parents expect that children will be under the watchful eye of the sitter at all times.

 If you need to step away from the child to make lunch or prepare a bath (how this is done, of course, depends upon their age), make sure the child is in safe surroundings and check on them regularly.
 You can also use a baby monitor if the family has one available.

 It’s really important that you get along with the kids you’re caring for, and the only way to find out is to meet them.